 There are a few things I want to share with my daughter about the strangely awesome rollercoaster ride she’s about to take called middle school.

-Wear a bra.
 Otherwise known as an over-the-shoulder-boulder-holder.
 I know you’re going to feel self-conscious about it at first, but boobs are part of growing up.
 Everybody (if they’re lucky) has them.
 And you were born to me.
-So, Ummm . . . hello?
+So, ummm . . . hello?
 You might as well accept it.
 Strap ’em in and move on.

 Finally, know you’ve been given many gifts, most of which will take you decades to realize.
 You will flub up.
 Sometimes embarrass the heck out of yourself.
 But keep trying new things.
 Embrace your failures and learn from them because it’s all part of being uniquely YOU!